AstroGD/discord-accept-rules-bot/README.md

 Get Serverid: ?serverinfo --> On the bottom of the Embed you can find ID: "SOME ID HERE" Get Role-ID: ?roleinfo <Rolename> --> First field contains the ID of the role

+### Using custom emojis as reaction

+If you want the bot to react with a custom emoji, you need to adjust the discord-accept-rules-bot.json config.
+The property `verifyMessageReaction` not only accepts Unicode emojis, but also Discord Emoji Identifiers.

+To get an identifier of a custom emoji use `/getEmoji [Emoji]`. *Adjust accordingly if you have changed the prefix for this command*<br>
+Make sure you haven't disabled this command in the config if you want to use it!

+**Note: The bot can only use emojis from your server or other servers he was invited in - Custom emojis from servers the bot is not connected to will result in an "unknown emoji" error**

 ## Updating from V1
 If you have used V1 of this bot: No worries